StuyPulse/java-edu-2017/README.md

 Classes give us a lot of power.
 Look at the `Animation.java` and `Ball.java` files in the `src` directory (scroll up) for how classes can be used in our `Animation`s.

+Finally, a recommendation from Adris:

+#### Tutorials

+If you still feel unsure about anything that we went over in class, you should definitely look at some Java tutorials over the break.
+Going over a tutorial series will let you get a better understanding on the Java syntax which is essential for programming in the language.

+I suggest you go on YouTube and look up "Beginner Java Tutorial" and follow it through, at least until you get to methods and classes.